iree-org/iree-experimental/transform_dialect/README.md

 This corresponds to roughly `528GB/s` read bandwidth.

-As a rough point of reference, running the CUDA samples [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) on this auhor's machines prints:
+As a rough point of reference, running the CUDA samples [bandwidth test](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/1_Utilities/bandwidthTest) on this author's machines prints:

 ```
 [CUDA Bandwidth Test] - Starting...